 Launched in 2015, the U.S. Department of State’s Young Leaders of the Americas Initiative (YLAI) empowers emerging business and social entrepreneurs from across Latin America, the Caribbean, Canada, and the United States, to realize the full economic potential of the region’s citizens.
 Combining an annual professional fellowship, an active online network, and continuing activities organized by U.S. Embassies and Consulates, YLAI fosters prosperity, inclusive development, and democratic values.
 Specifically, YLAI addresses the opportunity gap for young people, especially women, equipping them to transform their societies.

 YLAI Professional Fellows Program

-Join the network and gain access to digital resources, training and networking opportunities, and the chance to connect with senior leaders in business and government as well as other young leaders working to create change in their communities.
+The YLAI Network is a vibrant community of young entrepreneurs and changemakers from Latin America, the Caribbean, and Canada.
+Join the Network and gain access to digital resources, training and networking opportunities, and the chance to connect with senior leaders in business and government as well as other young leaders working to create change in their communities.

 U.S. Embassies and Consulates organize activities with YLAI Professional Fellows, network members, diverse young leaders, and vulnerable populations, to support entrepreneurial ecosystems.
 YLAI Fellows and Network members are key partners for engaging with and inspiring young people across the hemisphere.